In a hurry? Our top choice for the best DeLonghi espresso machine is the DeLonghi ESAM3300 Magnifica.

 The milk system is a manual-style wand, giving you control over milk frothing.

-The EC155 is perfect for someone who drinks one or two coffees a day and doesn’t mind frothing milk themselves.
-Brewing many drinks in a row can be difficult on this machine as it doesn’t have the Thermoblock system.
+The EC155 is perfect for someone who drinks one or two coffees a day and doesn’t mind frothing milk manually.
+Brewing many coffee drinks in a row can be difficult on this machine as it doesn’t have the Thermoblock system.

-- Great budget machine for someone who drinks a couple of coffees per day
+- Great budget semi automatic espresso machine for someone who drinks a couple of coffees per day

 - Dual thermostats that allow you to dial in milk and espresso separately